pnp/List-Formatting/view-samples/default-hover-cards/README.md

-# Defalut hover card on doclib
+# Default hover card on doclib

 ## Summary
 The following image shows a list with a defalut hover added to a formatted view in a doclib